klarman-cell-observatory/forceatlas2/README.md

-# Gephi Force Atlas2 in 2 or 3-d
+# Multithreaded Gephi Force Atlas2 Layout in 2 or 3-d

 ## Features